iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.5/report.md

 > I really like this app as it is an excellent way of keeping track of brisk minutes and seeing progress.
 Unfortunately I have also found since updating yesterday it keeps deleting my daily walks.
 Very frustrating and I really hope it gets fixed soon.<br> :date: __2021-01-13 18:03:39__

-> All going great until your update wiped out all hard earned stats!!
-Not very good for motivation😣<br> :date: __2021-01-13 17:52:50__

-> 80 heart points in Google Fit but this app doesn't get the brisk element so no goals met.
-It syncs but doesn't seem to get full data somehow.
-I just updated it.
-I opened it the app told me there was an update and brought me back here I don't understand how it concludes that I have met goals.
-One day had 76 brisk minutes out of 191walking minutes but told I hadn't met my goal of 2 x Active 10s but other days have less brisk minutes but does meet goal.
-It seems a bit random.
-What's it measuring?<br> :date: __2021-01-13 17:28:40__

 #### 2-star reviews